-Typical Civil Society Organisations (CSOs) engaged in migration, border management and refugees include humanitarian, development and peace NGOs, human rights groups and networks, women's organisations, community-based organisations (CBOs), student and youth organisations and citizen platforms, professional organisations, policy research institutes, think tanks and universities, etc. They also include organisations specialised and active in the areas of security, justice and home affairs, border management, migration, asylum and refugee management; human, weapons and drugs trafficking, etc.
+Typical Civil Society Organisations (CSOs) engaged in migration, border management and forced displacement include humanitarian, development and peace NGOs; human rights groups and networks; women's organisations; the Red Cross and Red Crescent national societies and the country representation of the ICRC; community-based organisations (CBOs); student and youth organisations and citizen platform; lawyers associations and organisations providing free legal aid; policy research institutes, think tanks and universities, particularly those focusing on conflict, migration and complex emergencies; etc. CSOs in this field also include organisations specialised and active in the areas of security, justice and home affairs, border management, migration, asylum and forced displacement management; human, weapons and drugs trafficking, etc.

-· The EU informs CSOs about planned EU programmes/ support to reforms in the area migration.

-- · The EU listens and provides feedback to CSOs playing an advocacy and watchdog role on migration/refugees' issues. - The EU consults CSOs (including grass roots organisations and those representing vulnerable and marginalised groups) on questions such as migration fluxes and border management systems, human and drugs trafficking refugees, etc. - CSOs' input feeds into the intervention logic, selection of indicators etc. to ensure that the interests of all sectors of society are taken into account.

-- · A Civil Society component is included in the identification/formulation study and a civil society expert recruited. - · EU-funded migration programmes include indicators, risks and assumptions related to civil society involvement and/or community involvement. - · The EU supports the creation of multi-stakeholder fora, integrating specialised CSOs, to formulate strategies, policies, budgets and action plans on migration and border management.
+To inform To consult & dialogue To partner Identification and Formulation - The EU informs CSOs about planned EU programmes/support to reforms in the area migration.
+The EU listens and provides feedback to CSOs playing an advocacy and watchdog role on migration/forced displacement issues.
+The EU consults CSOs (including grass roots organisations and those representing vulnerable and marginalised groups) on questions such as migration drivers, migration fluxes and border management systems, the needs and rights of migrants and other target groups, human and drugs trafficking refugees, etc. CSOs' input feeds into the intervention logic, selection of indicators etc. to ensure that the interests of all sectors of society are taken into account.
+A Civil Society component is included in the identification/formulation study and a civil society expert recruited.
+EU-funded migration programmes include indicators, risks and assumptions related to civil society involvement and/or community involvement.
+The EU supports the creation of multi-stakeholder fora, integrating specialised CSOs, to formulate strategies, policies, budgets and action plans on migration and border management.